A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

-Compared to the original Bell argument (section~\ref{sec:experiments}) there are three substantial changes, which strengthen the argument.
+Compared to the original Bell argument (\autoref{sec:experiments}) there are three substantial changes, which strengthen the argument.
 A first change concerns the fact that everywhere in the argument we have relaxed controversial strictly perfect correlations to uncontroversial nearly perfect correlations (in premisses (P3) and (P4) of the original argument).
 This is a strengthening in the sense that the argument makes weaker assumptions.
-At the same places in the argument where nearly perfect correlations occur we have additionally introduced nearly perfect (anti-)correlations.
-This might seem as a weakening of the argument; in fact, however, it is a neutral move, because it is uncontroversial that the nearly perfect anti-correlations follow from the EPR/B correlations (as the nearly perfect correlations do; see premise (P3$^\prime$)), and these EPR/B correlations have already been assumed in the original argument (premise (P1)).
+At the same places in the argument where nearly perfect correlations occur we have additionally introduced nearly perfect \emph{anti}\-/correlations.
+This might seem as a weakening of the argument; in fact, however, it is a neutral move, because it is uncontroversial that the nearly perfect anti\-/correlations follow from the EPR/B correlations (as the nearly perfect correlations do; see premise (P3$^\prime$)), and these EPR/B correlations have already been assumed in the original argument (premise (P1)).

-A second strengthening of the argument stems from introducing a completely new premise (P6), which states the content of theorem 2.1, that certain classes are not compatible with autonomy, nearly perfect correlations and perfect anti-correlations.
-Given that autonomy and perfect \mbox{(anti-)}correlations are assumed anyway (or derive from assumptions), it is clear that these classes will be ruled out by the overall argument.
-In this sense, (P6) provides a genuine strengthening of the conclusion of the theorem. \bki Deriving a direct contradiction between the background assumptions and certain classes without involving a Bell inequality, premise (P6) has no counterpart in the original argument and rather has the status of an amendment---however, an amendment that naturally fits in.\eki{} Note that assuming the additional premise (P6) does not weaken the argument because it can be proven mathematically (see the proof of theorem~2.1).
+A second strengthening of the argument stems from introducing a completely new premise (P6), which states the content of \autoref{th:dir-npcorr}, that certain classes are not compatible with measurement independence, nearly perfect correlations and nearly perfect anti\-/correlations.
+Given that measurement independence and nearly perfect (anti\=/)correlations are assumed anyway (or derive from usual assumptions), it is clear that these classes will be ruled out by the overall argument.
+In this sense, (P6) provides a genuine strengthening of the conclusion of the theorem. \bki Deriving a direct contradiction between the background assumptions and certain classes without involving a Bell inequality, premise (P6) has no counterpart in the original argument and rather has the status of an amendment---however, an amendment that naturally fits in.\eki{} Note that assuming the additional premise (P6) does not weaken the argument because it can be proven mathematically (see the proof of \autoref{th:dir-npcorr}).